sigmundch/DEP-resolved-part-of/proposal.md

 this consistent also for the part-of directives.

 Because part-of directives are mainly used for tooling, we propose introducing this change in a non-breaking way.
-Providing a library name is still allowed.

-We should consider this proposal together with a [concurrent DEP][DEP-nonuri-imports] that proposes encoding imports as library identifiers.
+Providing a library name continues to be allowed.
+However, we should consider this proposal together with a [concurrent DEP][DEP-nonuri-imports] that proposes encoding imports as library identifiers.
 At a syntax level, that proposal matches the identifier syntax for part-of directives today, but semantically it makes library names syntactic sugar for URIs.
 If that proposal is accepted, it would be natural to make `part of` directives produce a compile-time error if the library name doesn't expand to a known library accoding to the [desugaring rules][rules].
 This error would be consistent with what other directives do today.
-Alternative, we we wanted to avoid making this a breaking change, we could produce a static warning until Dart reaches version 2.0.
+Alternatively, if we wanted to avoid making this a breaking change, we could produce a static warning until Dart reaches version 2.0.